tech calculator

 Deep dive

-Use it when building or upgrading a gaming PC or workstation to avoid crashes and random shutdowns caused by an undersized PSU, while also avoiding unnecessary overspending on extreme wattages.
+Use it when building or upgrading a gaming PC or workstation to avoid crashes and random shutdowns caused by an undersized PSU, while also avoiding unnecessary overspending on extreme wattages you are unlikely to use.

 Enter CPU watts, GPU watts, other components, and headroom to get a recommended PSU wattage that balances stability, efficiency, noise, and future-proofing for your build.